LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/howto.rst

       :width: 800
       :alt: DataInsertion

-    Press the "Prenota" button to confirm the booking, there will be a confirmation message in the same Pop-up:
+    | Press the :bdg-primary:`Book/Prenota` button to confirm the booking, there will be a confirmation message in the same Pop-up:

     .. image:: figures/confirmation.png
       :width: 800
       :alt: BookingConfirmation

-    Check if you have the event on your calendar:
+    | Check if you have the event on your calendar:

     .. image:: figures/slot.png
       :width: 800